fontforge/fontforge.github.io/en-US/downloads/mac.md

 Then install FontForge:

 1. Start XQuartz, go to X11 menu, Preferences, Input, and **turn off** the `Enable keyboard shortcuts under X11` or `Enable key equivalents under X11` preference item.
-2. Download this ZIP file: [FontForge.app.zip](https://docs.google.com/file/d/0B4Odx154QIHFTklWNU9mYjhQMDQ/edit?usp=sharing) (published on 2013-03-20)
+2. Download this ZIP file: [2013-03-26-FontForge.app.zip](https://docs.google.com/file/d/0B4Odx154QIHFQ3dTMkRKRmlPWms/edit?usp=sharing) (published on 2013-03-26)
 3. Unzip it and move the `FontForge.app` file to `/Applications`.
 Then open it in the normal way.
 You may need to go to System Preferences, Security, unlock, and allow Mac apps from `Everywhere.` The first time FontForge runs it can take a while, so please be patient (it loads quickly after the first time.)
 In future, it will automatically start XQuartz.
 4. When you see the 'Open Font' window click the `New` button.

 ## Update Beta Package

 New beta packages are released every few days.
-To install an update
+To install an update:

 1. quit FontForge and X11
 2. drag and drop the new FontForge.app into `/Applications` and replace it